tzarick/concertbug/README.md

 ## What Does It Provide?

-- A geographical representation of all your liked artists' shows.
+- A geographical representation of all your artists' shows.
 Filterable on:
   1. Center point, by clicking anywhere
   2. Distance radius
   3. Date range